Space-time beams with tunable orbital group velocity toward plasma superradiance

-Fig.~\ref{fig:Cherenkov}a portrays a schematic of our simulated setup.
-We consider subluminal and superluminal LS traveling along the $z$ direction incident on a cold overdense plasma slab, perpendicular to the LS's direction.
+Fig.~\ref{fig:plasma_radiation}~a portrays a schematic of our simulated setup.
+The parameters of the used LS are shown in Table~\ref{tab:SimMain}: these were chosen to closely resemble the experimental tunability demonstrated before by controlling the $v_{og}$ with the average topological charge and using linear polarized drivers.
+We also tested a circular polarized LS to assess the effects on the generated radiation.
+All the lasers used were composed of 31 modes with frequencies uniformly distributed between 263.86 and 335.43 THz, yielding an average frequency of 300 THz with a spacing of 2.39 THz.
+The LS travels along the $z$ direction and shine on a cold overdense plasma slab of density $n_0=2.824\times10^{21}{\rm cm}^{-3}$.
 A virtual spherical detector is placed in the negative z-direction to detect the far field of the radiation emitted by the plasma electrons when interacting with the laser fields \cite{RaDiO}.
-Fig.~\ref{fig:Cherenkov}b and c display the instantaneous radiation intensity captured by the detector in the subluminal and superluminal regimes, respectively.
+Fig.~\ref{fig:plasma_radiation}~b displays the radiation power over time captured by the detector for each simulation at two positions, corresponding to the Cherenkov angles for velocities $v_{og}=1.85c$ (top) and $v_{og}=2.80c$ (bottom).
+In each of these plots, the radiation from the simulation with the LS with the corresponding $v_{og}$ resembles a train of unipolar pulses spaced by the LS period of rotation, i.e., around 420 fs (Suppl.
+Sec.
+VIII A).
+Figs.~\ref{fig:plasma_radiation}~c-f show the instantaneous power captured by the detector in each simulation.
 The insets show the total integrated radiation intensity throughout the complete interaction.
-Both regimes include the pure reflection of the driver LS at the beam divergence angle $\theta_{BD} = \frac{\sqrt{\ell_0}\lambda_0}{\sqrt{2}\pi w_0}$, where $w_0$, $\ell_0$, and $\omega_0$ are, respectively, the LS spot size, average topological charge, and main frequency (Suppl.
+All regimes include the pure reflection of the driver LS at the beam divergence angle $\theta_{BD} = \frac{\sqrt{\ell_0}\lambda_0}{\sqrt{2}\pi w_0}$, where $w_0$, $\ell_0$, and $\omega_0$ are, respectively, the LS spot size, average topological charge, and main frequency (see Suppl.
 Sec.
-VI).
-However, for the superluminal case (Fig.~\ref{fig:Cherenkov}c), an extra intensity feature arises at the Cherenkov angle $\theta_{CH} = \sin^{-1}(c/v_{og})$.
-This definition of the Cherenkov angle differs from the standard $\cos^{-1}(c/v)$ as the geometry we tackle here is different: instead of linear, the trajectory of the quasiparticle is circular and thus creates an optical shock in a cardioid shape, whose cusp is at $\theta_{CH}$.
-This shape arises from the intersection of the instantaneous wavefronts, which are plotted as white lines in Figs.~\ref{fig:Cherenkov}b and c.
+VII for more details).
+However, for the superluminal cases (Figs.~\ref{fig:plasma_radiation}d-f), an extra intensity feature is present at the Cherenkov angle, corresponding to the cusp of a cardioid shaped optical shock.
+This shock arises from the intersection of the instantaneous wavefronts, which are plotted as white lines in the figures.
 A detailed description of these wavefronts is included in the Supplementary Sec.
-VII A.
+VIII B. It is clear that the angle at which the cusp appears is controlled by simply changing the superluminal velocity of the driver, once again highlighting the need for an accurate tunability of the $v_{og}$.
+Regarding polarization, when using a linearly polarized LS driver, the resulting radiation has intensity minima at $x=0$, while a circularly polarized driver generates purely axisymmetric radiation.
+This asymmetry is explained by the shape factor of the quasiparticle radiation \cite{SuperradianceQuasiparticle} (see Suppl.
+Sec.
+VIII C for more details).